 Event Terms and Conditions 2019

-‘Registrant’ means any person, in the capacity of Participant or Observer, registered to attend ‘The General Conference 2019’.
+‘Registrant’ means any person, in the capacity of Participant, Student observer or discussant, registered to attend the Event.

 Terms and Conditions

-The registration fee allows participation in any Panel throughout the Conference, access to plenary events and the Welcome Reception.
-If payment is not received, the ECPR reserves the right to cancel your registration.
-All registrations must be paid in full prior to the event and before admittance to the event is permitted.
+Registration allows participation in any Panel throughout the Conference.
+The ECPR reserves the right to cancel your registration.
 The ECPR reserves the right to reject any registration without explanation.

 Certificates of Attendance will be issued after the event, provided that the ECPR has a record of your attendance.
 The ECPR cannot issue certificates during the event.